DanaMW/PowerShell-TuneUp/README.md

 ## Put-Input

-<a><p align=center>This is new for PowerShell Core 7 and allows you to have a WinForm dialog for input.
+<a><p align=center>This is new for PowerShell 7 and allows you to have a WinForm dialog for input.
 Make sure you have the newest DotNet SDK's.</p></a>

 - Usage: `Put-Input`
 - Usage: `Put-Input "Any text you want on the dialog:"`